 This post may contain affiliate links.
 Click here for my affiliate disclosure.
 If you purchase items through my affiliate links, I receive a small commission but your price doesn't change.

-I guarantee your kids and picky husbands will enjoy this mac and cheese!
-We scarfed it down.
+I guarantee your children and picky husbands will enjoy this mac and cheese!
+I first created this recipe when I was living at home with my parents and three younger siblings and everyone scarfed it down.

 Need more family friendly dishes?
 How about…